rte-france/rte-france.github.io/_projects_rte/gems.md

 GEMS has the key attributes required to support and sustain such a community.

-**Versatility** : GEMS is a generic optimisation language capable of representing a wide range of energy systems and use cases, from operational studies to long-term planning, across multiple energy carriers and scales.
+**Versatility**: GEMS is a generic optimization language capable of representing a wide range of energy systems and use cases, from operational studies to long-term planning, across multiple energy carriers and scales.

-**Code Stability and Maintainability** : By clearly separating model definition from problem resolution, GEMS promotes robust, modular, and maintainable code that can evolve over time without breaking existing models.
+**Code Stability and Maintainability**: By clearly separating model definition from problem resolution, GEMS promotes robust, modular, and maintainable code that can evolve over time without breaking existing models.

-**Interoperability / Interpretability** : GEMS relies on a self-contained and exhaustive mathematical formulation, ensuring that all modelling assumptions, variables, and constraints are explicitly defined.
+**Interoperability / Interpretability**: GEMS relies on a self-contained and exhaustive mathematical formulation, ensuring that all modelling assumptions, variables, and constraints are explicitly defined.
 This guarantees unambiguous interpretability of models, which is a key enabler for true interoperability between tools, solvers, and modelling frameworks.

-Let's join the community !
+Let's join the community!